nci/gsky/Documents/ows/README.md

 QGIS is an excellent client for GSKY Map Service.
 This document gives the full instructions for installing a Windows desktop version of QGIS, adding GSKY WMS layers and an introduction to the advanced use of QGIS.

-The PPTX is a 10-min slide show that will get you started.
-For details, see the DOCX and PDF documents.
-It may take about 1 hour to study these.
+The PPTX is a 10-min slide show that will give you a working knowledge.
+For more details see the DOCX and PDF documents.
+These may take about 1 hour to study.

 Setting_Up_Thredds_Server (.pptx)
 ---